 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 Want to buy Aave?
 Follow these simple steps:

-Compare exchanges that support AAVE, then determine if the exchange you choose supports buying AAVE with Pound sterling (GDP), Bitcoin (BTC) or Ethereum (ETH).
+Compare exchanges that support AAVE, then determine if the exchange you choose supports buying AAVE with New Zealand dollars (NZD), Bitcoin (BTC) or Ethereum (ETH).
 You’ll need to provide your email address and create a password to register for an account.

-Many cryptocurrency exchanges only allow trading between cryptocurrencies and don’t allow the direct deposit of fiat currency, such as GBP, so you’ll usually need to own or buy BTC or ETH first.
+Many cryptocurrency exchanges only allow trading between cryptocurrencies and don’t allow the direct deposit of fiat currency, such as NZD, so you’ll usually need to own or buy BTC or ETH first.

 The final step is to trade your chosen currency for AAVE on the exchange.
 Once again, the exact process you need to follow may vary slightly depending on the exchange you choose.

 Which wallets can I use to hold AAVE?